deepak311997/Student-Dashboard/README.md

-# CAST AIP Lite
+# Student Dashboard

-This delivers graphical user interface for developers to get access to violations on their files.
+This delivers graphical user interface for students to get access to their data.

 ## Install dependencies